vedantv3/Netflix_GPT/README.md

 # Contributing

 - If you'd like to contribute, please fork the repository and create a new branch.
 Pull requests are welcome!
-- Regards - Saurav Farkade
+- Regards - Vedant Vedpathak